bifrost-finance/bifrost-launch/README.md

 This tool just automates the steps needed to spin up multiple relay chain nodes and parachain nodes in order to create a local test network.

+You can add the `-v` or `--verbose` flag to see what processes it is invoking and with which arguments.

 - [`child_process`](https://nodejs.org/api/child_process.html) is used to execute commands on your
   node:
   - We build a fresh chain spec using the `chain` parameter specified in your config.
     - Includes the authorities you specified.
-    - Includes changes to the `parachainsConfiguration`.
+    - Includes changes to the `paras`.
     - Includes parachains you have added.
       - `wasm` is generated using the `<node> export-genesis-wasm` subcommand.
       - `header` is retrieved by calling `api.rpc.chain.getHeader(genesis_hash)`.